Check out our new lower rates.

 Are there permits or inspections required for chimney replacement, and how much do they cost?

 When replacing a chimney, you almost always will need to get a permit and an inspection.
-The costs will vary depending on where you live, but you might pay up to $500 for an inspection by a structural engineer, and permits can reach $150.
+The costs will vary depending on where you live, but you might pay up to $800 for an inspection by a structural engineer, and permits can cost a couple of hundred dollars or more than $1,000 depending on the scope of work and location.

 How often should I replace my chimney, and what factors affect its lifespan?